AntaresSimulatorTeam/antares-xpansion/docs/user-guide/2-Launching-an-Antares-Xpansion-optimization.md

 Defaut value: sequential

 #### **--antares-n-cpu**
-Number of Threads for Antares_Simulator
+Number of Threads for Antares-Simulator
 #### **`-v, --version`**
 show **Antares-Xpansion** version.

 #### **`--antares-version`**
-show **Antares_Simulator** version.
+show Antares-Simulator version.
 # Human machine Interface usages
-Since v0.6.0, AntaresXpansion came with an GUI in order to simplify AntaresXpansion utilization.
+Since v0.6.0, Antares-Xpansion came with an GUI in order to simplify Antares-Xpansion utilization.
 For now this GUI is in the experimental phase.
 > ![](../assets/media/ui.png)
 # Results and logs